 During the 2011-12 season, Meier coached the Canes to their highest ranking in program history at No. 5.
 Miami went undefeated at home for the second consecutive season, pushing the home win streak to 40 games.

-Five coaches who have been assistants for Meier during her head coaching career have gone on to earn Division I head coaching positions: Lynn Bria (Stetson), Amanda Butler (Florida and Clemson), Darrick Gibbs (North Florida), Carolyn Kieger (Marquette and Penn State) and Stephanie McCormick (Western Carolina).
+Six coaches who have been assistants for Meier during her head coaching career have gone on to earn Division I head coaching positions: Octavia Blue (Kennesaw State), Lynn Bria (Stetson), Amanda Butler (Florida and Clemson), Darrick Gibbs (North Florida), Carolyn Kieger (Marquette and Penn State) and Stephanie McCormick (Western Carolina).

 All About the Players

 Meier has developed Miami into a program committed to its players and said players have flourished over the last 17 years.

 Five All-Americans have emerged under Meier’s tutelage: Tamara James (2006), Shenise Johnson (2011, 2012), Riquna Williams (2011, 2012), Adrienne Motley (2016) and Beatrice Mompremier (2019, 2020).

 All five of those players were drafted into the WNBA following their time at Miami, most recently being Mompremier who was selected 20th overall by the Los Angeles Sparks in the 2020 WNBA Draft.
 In total, Meier has coached 24 players that have gone on to play professionally, whether that is in the WNBA or overseas.